A new financial reporting framework in the UK is effective for accounting periods beginning on or after 1 January 2015.

 UK Reporting framework

 FRS 100 Application of Financial Reporting Requirements sets out the new reporting regime.

-FRS 100 Application of Financial Reporting Requirements sets out a new financial reporting regime for the UK entities effective from 1 January 2015.
+FRS 100 sets out the financial reporting regime for the UK and Republic of Ireland entities effective from 1 January 2015.
 It explains which standards apply to which entity, when an entity can apply the reduced disclosure framework, and when an entity should follow a SORP.

 FRS 102 is the principal accounting standard in the UK financial reporting regime.
 It sets out the financial reporting requirements for entities that are not applying EU-adopted IFRS, FRS 101 or FRS 105.